angular/material-start/README.md

 Here you integrate your custom, application logic.

 * `app.js` internally loads the Users module
-* `Users.js` defines your data services, models, and controllers
+* `Users.js` defines your data services and the `ContactSheet.html` view (remember that this is provided by the tutorial)
+* `AppController.js` contains your custom application logic (also provided for your convenience)

 `app/src/app.js`
 ```js